By GLORIA CALVI, COLLEEN BARRY and JOSEPH WILSON

 Ponsatí and Comín were among a contingent of high-profile separatists who traveled to Sardinia to show their support for Puigdemont on Monday, triggering a request sent by a Spanish judge to Italy to have them detained as well.
 There was no immediate indication they had been taken into custody.

-Puigdemont, 58, has successfully avoided extradition since taking up residence in Waterloo, Belgium, after leading an illegal 2017 secession attempt by the wealthy Catalonia region in Spain’s northeast.
+Puigdemont, 58, has successfully avoided extradition since taking up residence in Waterloo, Belgium, after leading an illegal 2017 secession attempt by the relatively wealthy Catalonia region in Spain’s northeast.

 After a Belgian court declined to send him back in 2017, the following year he was arrested in Germany but a court there also refused to extradite him.